2022 ISJAC/USF Prize for Emerging Black Composers

 Eligibility: The competition is restricted to those composers age 32 or younger at the time of submission of materials.

-Submission Guidelines: Those wishing to apply for this prize must submit the following materials via the portal on the ISJAC website www.isjac.org.
-Registration as an ISJAC member is required but free.
+Submission Guidelines: Those wishing to apply for this prize must be members of ISJAC and submit the following materials via the portal on the ISJAC website www.isjac.org:

 - Full score in PDF format